Salaries in Malden, MA

 Which companies offer the top salaries in Malden, MA?

-The best paying companies in Malden, MA, include the Massachusetts Department of Public Health, which offers an average salary of $81,612, and South Cove Community Health Center, Inc. with an average of $74,783.
-Other notable employers are Cambridge Health Alliance and Eliot Community Human Services, with average salaries of $64,189 and $60,991, respectively.
+In Malden, some of the best paying companies include the Massachusetts Department of Public Health, offering an average salary of $81,766, and South Cove Community Health Center, Inc., with an average of $73,895.
+Other notable employers are Cambridge Health Alliance and Eliot Community Human Services, providing competitive salaries as well.
+Job seekers can find promising opportunities at these organizations that prioritize fair compensation.

 1. Massachusetts Department of Public Health